"The future of great ideas will come from great collaborations." - Trevor Beattie

 The fund is available for any practising artist or photographer to develop their creative practice through an extended period of up to a year, that can include any or all of the following type of things: courses, mentoring, discovering new networks, trying new approaches to work, taking creative risks - all of which you will get through Lightbox Online.
 So it’s very good match.

 Importantly you can also be paid a fee for your own time - to cover the time you spend doing this development work, and which can also cover things like childcare costs.
-So for example if you decided you were able to devote 40 working days to Lightbox, your application could include 40 daily fees for yourself, plus the £500 cost of the Lightbox Online course, and perhaps some other elements - provided that the total was under £10,000.

 In addition, if you have particular access needs that cost money, these can be on top of the £10,000.
 So for example if you needed sign language to attend the Lightbox course, that cost can be added on top.